 Thrush is caused by the reproduction of the fungi candida.
 This fungus is commonly found in the mouth, digestive system, and the skin, even in people who do not show symptoms.
 When elements promote rapid reproduction of candida, such as a weakened immune system or the use of certain prescription drugs, symptoms may manifest.

 Risk factors known to play a role in the formation of thrush include the following:

-Having your teeth cleaned and inspected by a professional dentist is another important step in the prevention of thrush.
+Having the teeth cleaned and inspected by a professional Little Rock dentist is another important step in the prevention of thrush.
 In a typical cleaning, the dentist will scrape off hard, stubborn plaque—plaque that may promote the formation of thrush.